 Molecular genetic analyses are commonly used to study dispersal and population connectivity in animals.
 Innovative use of genetic data, particularly in combination with other approaches, has provided new insights on movement from local to global scales.
-Topics of interest include sex-biased dispersal patterns, natal site fidelity and dispersal trends, long-distance dispersal, movement or gene flow between populations, and identification of migration pathways.
+Topics of interest include sex-biased dispersal patterns, natal site fidelity and dispersal trends, long-distance dispersal, movement or gene flow between populations, and identification of migration pathways (Haig et al. 2011).

 Tracking populations throughout the annual cycle

-Birds and other flying animals that readily disperse hundreds or thousands of miles to new breeding areas often have panmictic populations that do not show any evidence of genetic differences.
+Birds and other flying animals that readily disperse hundreds or thousands of miles to new breeding areas often have panmictic populations that do not show any evidence of genetic differences (Broquet and Petit 2009).
 This can make it difficult to use molecular markers to track populations throughout the annual cycle.
 There are three potential solutions to this problem:

 - Instead of randomly selecting variable low-quality markers from a small resource group to screen populations, we can selectively choose markers from a large pool to better optimize our resolution and ability to differentiate populations (as in Haig et al. 1997).
 This approach can provide genetic markers capable of high resolution at the population level, which can be used to monitor movements of different populations throughout the year.

-- Combine molecular genetic analyses with results from stable isotopes.
+- Combine molecular genetic analyses with results from stable isotopes and habitat suitability modeling.
 Molecular markers tend to be better at differentiating east-west patterns while isotopes are better at discerning north-south patterns.
 Together they can be a powerful tool in tracking animal movements and understanding migratory connectivity.
-See Clegg et al. (2003) and Kelly et al. (2005) for more details.
+See Ruegg et al. (2017) and Veen et al. (2013) for more details.

 - Use a surrogate for the species of interest.
-Population-specific markers for a parasite or other organism that accompanies an animal in its movements can be molecularly sampled.
+Population-specific markers for a parasite or other organism that accompanies an animal in its movements can be molecularly sampled (Fallon et al. 2006).
 Bensch and Akesson (2003) demonstrated this approach by sampling parasites found on Willow Warblers from various populations.
 They illustrated that the parasite’s DNA yielded a more refined understanding of the host species movement patterns than the host’s DNA itself.

 Although analyses of high-dispersal species may have a number of challenges, it is important to recognize that many widely dispersing species have populations that are readily identifiable with molecular markers.
 Most noteworthy are those where geneticists have used this attribute to track illegal possession of marine mammal meat (see Baker et al. 2008, 2010).